need4swede/Jellyfin-Enhanced/README.md

 </p>
 <br>

 The ultimate enhancement for your Jellyfin experience.
-This plugin (previously script) combines the powerful features of Jellyfin Enhanced and [Jellyfin Elsewhere](https://github.com/n00bcodr/Jellyfin-Elsewhere/) into one easy-to-install package.
+This plugin (previously script) combines the powerful features of Jellyfin Enhanced and [Jellyfin Elsewhere](https://github.com/n00bcodr/Jellyfin-Elsewhere/) and more into one easy-to-install package.

 <img src="images/panel_jellyfish.gif" alt="Panel with Jellyfish Theme" width="90%" align="center"/>